tianyilim/ros1_vio_playground/README.md

 # ORB_SLAM3 docker

 This docker is based on Ros Noetic Ubuntu 20.
 It's based off the OSRF ROS Noetic Desktop image.

-For now some link paths are hardcoded to Tianyi's MT thesis folder.
-Check [the build script](./build_container.sh) for details.
+> **NOTE:** As symlinks are not supported in Docker, it's difficult to mount datasets outside the `Datasets` folder.
+As a stopgap, Tianyi mounted an absolute path on his local machine [in the build file](./build_container.sh).
+Modifiy it before building!

 ## Quickstart: